The Case Against Smooth Null Infinity I: Heuristics and Counter-Examples: Introduction

 Now, rather than \textit{imposing} \eqref{eq:intro:Xi-}, it would of course be desirable to \emph{dynamically derive} the rate \eqref{eq:intro:Xi-} (and thus the failure of peeling) from a suitable scattering setup resembling that of $N$ infalling masses.

 In fact, this is exactly what we present in section~\ref{sec:introduction:scalar}, albeit for a simpler model.
 In this context, we will also be able to motivate the following simpler conjectures (cf.\ Thms.~\ref{thm.intro:nullcase} and~\ref{thm.intro:scattering}): \begin{conj} Consider the scattering problem for the Einstein vacuum equations with conformally regular data on an ingoing null hypersurface and no incoming radiation from past null infinity.
 Then, generically, the future development fails to be conformally smooth near $\mathcal I^+$. \end{conj} \begin{conj} Consider the \textit{scattering problem} for the Einstein vacuum equations with compactly supported data on $\mathcal{I}^-$ and a Minkowskian $i^-$.
-Then, generically, the future development fails to be conformally smooth near $\mathcal{I}^+$. \end{conj}
+Then, generically, the future development fails to be conformally smooth near $\mathcal{I}^+$. \end{conj} To clarify, we do not explicitly conjecture that the leading-order peeling behaviour \eqref{eq:intro:SachsPeeling} is violated, but that there will be logarithmic terms in the expansion of e.g.~$\beta$ or $\alpha$ at some finite, potentially higher order.

 Before we move on to the next section, we feel that it may be helpful to comment on the work~\cite{Klainerman2003PeelingEquations}.
 There, it is shown that if one works with faster decaying $r^{\frac12+\epsilon}$-weighted C--K data (which have finite $||r^{\frac12+\epsilon}\cdot||_{\text{CK}}$-norm), then peeling holds for $\beta$ if $\epsilon>0$, and also for $\alpha$ if $\epsilon>1$.
 So how is this consistent with the above result?
 Well, one of the results of~\cite{Klainerman2003PeelingEquations} implies that $r^{\frac12+\epsilon}$-weighted C--K data lead to solutions which have $|\Xi|\leq |u|^{-2-\epsilon}$, hence the data considered in~\cite{Klainerman2003PeelingEquations} are incompatible with eq.~\eqref{eq:intro:Xi-} or, in other words, with the quadrupole approximation of $N$ infalling masses.
 The same applies to~\cite{Chrusciel2002ExistenceSpacetimes,Corvino2007OnCompactification}.